-The Independent Directors have submitted their disclosures to the Board that theyfulfill all the requirements as stipulated in Section 149(6) of the Companies Act 2013 soas to qualify themselves to be appointed as Independent Directors under the provisions ofthe Companies Act 2013 and the relevant rules.
+The Independent Directors have submitted their disclosures to the Board that theyfulfill all the requirements as stipulated in Section 149(6) of the Companies Act 2013 soas to qualify themselves to continue as Independent Directors under the provisions of theCompanies Act 2013 and the relevant rules.
 We confirm that in opinion of the Board ID'sfulfill the conditions specified in LODR Regulations and are independent of theManagement.

 31. DISCLOSURE OF COMPOSITION OF AUDIT COMMITTEE AND PROVIDING VIGIL MECHANISM

 The Audit Committee consists of the following members a.
 Mr. Jatil Patel (Chairman& Non- executive Independent Director) b.
 Mr. Ambalal Patel (Non-executive IndependentDirector) c.
 Ms. Chanda Agrawal(Non-executive Director) d.
 Mr. Mukund Bakshi(Non-executive Independent Director)

-The above composition of the Audit Committee consists of independent Directors.The details of Constitution of all committees namely Audit Committee NRC& Stakeholders Relationship Committee are mentioned in theCorporate Governance Report [which forms part of Annual Report].
+The above composition of the Audit Committee consist majority of independent Directors.The details of Constitution of all committees namely Audit Committee Nomination &Remuneration Committee and Stakeholders Relationship Committee are mentioned in theCorporate Governance Report [which forms part of Annual Report].

 The Company has established a vigil mechanism and overseas through the committee thegenuine concerns expressed by the employees and other Directors.
 The Company has alsoprovided adequate safeguards against victimization of employees and Directors who expresstheir concerns.
-The Company has also provided direct access to the Chairman of the AuditCommittee on reporting issues concerning the interests of co employees and the Company.
+The Company has also provided direct access to the Chairman of the AuditCommittee on reporting issues concerning the interests of co. employees and the Company.

 32. DIRECTORS RESPONSIBILITY STATEMENT